tjphoton/CarND/CarND-Advanced-Lane-Lines-P4/AdvancedLaneFindingProjectWriteup.md

 #### 2. Perspective transform

-The code for my perspective transform includes a function called `bird_view()`, which appears in the #8 code cell of the IPython notebook).
-The `bird_view()` function takes as inputs an road image, outputs a perspective transformed bird view image. the source (`src`) and destination (`dst`) points are hardcoded in the following manner:
+The code for the perspective transform includes a function called `bird_view()`, which appears in the #8 code cell of the IPython notebook.
+The `bird_view()` function takes an road image as input, outputs a perspective transformed bird view image. the source (`src`) and destination (`dst`) points are hardcoded in the following manner:

 ```python